jsohlendorff/continuous_time_LTMLE/article.typ

 we may encounter bias in the standard errors but do not see substantial bias in the estimates as the method is doubly robust.
-//as estimation of the standard errors is not doubly robust.

 In the presence of right-censoring (@fig:boxplot_censored, @fig:se_boxplot_censored, and @fig:boxplot_censored_ice_ipcw),
 we see that the debiased ICE-IPCW estimator